 Thomas Harland, Norwich

-Thomas Harland advertised his clocks, watches and bespoke (made to order) parts regularly as in this example: "Thomas Harland, Watch & clock Maker, From London, Begs leave to acquaint the public, that he has opened a shop near the store of Christopher Leffingwell, Esq; in Norwich; where he makes, in the neatest manner, and on the most improved principles, horizontal, repeating, and plain watches, in gold, silver, metal, or covered cases.
+Harland advertised his clocks, watches and bespoke (made to order) parts regularly as in this example: "Thomas Harland, Watch & clock Maker, From London, Begs leave to acquaint the public, that he has opened a shop near the store of Christopher Leffingwell, Esq; in Norwich; where he makes, in the neatest manner, and on the most improved principles, horizontal, repeating, and plain watches, in gold, silver, metal, or covered cases.
 Spring, musical, and plain clocks; church clocks, regulators, &c.
 He also cleans and repairs watches and clocks with the greatest care and dispatch, and upon the most reasonable terms.
 N. B. Clock faces engraved and finished for the trade.
 Watch wheels and fuzees [sic] of all sorts and dimensions cut and finished upon the shortest notice, neat as in London, and at the same price."
 (The Norwich Packet, December 9, 1773) (Harris, 199)

 At the time of his death, the Connecticut Gazette announced: "Died at Norwich, Mr. Thomas Harland, aged 72, Goldsmith; he is said to have made the first watch ever manufactured in America" (Hoopes, 87)

-This watch is signed on the movement "Thomas Harland No 716" and was likely made in Norwich in 1793 or 1794.
+This watch is signed on the movement "Thomas Harland No 716" and was likely made or finished in Norwich around 1793 or 1794.
 It was inexpensively made to appeal to the middle class who had limited discretionary income.
 The movement has a verge escapement, three-arm uncut steel balance, and cast balance table.
 The enamel dial was replaced sometime in the 19th century.
 The letter "D" is stamped on the back plate beneath the balance foot for the (unidentified) movement ébauche / frame maker.

 The well made engine-turned counselor case, although a brilliant silver in appearance, was entirely constructed of copper, zinc and nickel (with just a trace of lead and silver) and therefore kept the cost of the watch to a minimum.
 Consumers were aware that hallmarks were important trade information and that possibly explains the abundance of Sterling-like marks found on this early American-made case.
 The case maker's initials "AN" is possibly Andrew Norton of Goshen, Connecticut (1765-1838).